kanboard/kanboard/docs/mailgun.markdown

 Troubleshootings
 ----------------

-- Test the webhook url from the Postmark console, you should have a status code `200 OK`
+- Test if your route match in the console
 - Double-check requirements mentioned above